 - Use the things they taught you – Whether it be how to change a tire, or the importance of standing up for yourself, make a conscious effort to use what your loved one taught you and say a prayer of gratitude for them as you do.

 - Keep their legacy alive by adopting the traits they lived so well – when you think about your loved one, what were their greatest traits?
 Was it their integrity?
 Their kindness?
 Their ambition?
 Whatever it may be, try to grow and live those traits in your own life and you’ll surely be keeping their legacy alive.

 - Keep creating memories – Find creative ways to celebrate them.
-Keep up their traditions, start new ones around the things they loved.
+Keep up their traditions or start new ones around the things they loved.
 Find ways to capture memories for those who knew and loved them by continuing to celebrate their birthdays, telling stories, or going to their favorite places.

-- Find gratitude in the moments that are hardest to find it – The moments that are the hardest to have them absent are the ones that it is most important to find gratitude.
-Whatever life event you are experiencing without them, remind yourself of 3 reasons how your loved one helped you on your path to get you where you stand at that moment.
-I bet you'll realize they're more part of your path than you thought.
+- Find gratitude in the moments that are hardest to find it – The moments that are the hardest to have your loved one absent are the ones it's most important to find and hold onto gratitude.
+Whatever life event you are experiencing without them, remind yourself of the ways your loved one influenced and played a part in getting you right where you stand at that moment.
+I bet you'll realize they're more a part of that moment than you thought.

-- Write down your favorite memories and things they told you, and read them often – I have a note in my phone with pages of “Things I learned from my dad” from over the years.
-Some are hilarious things he said that make me laugh every time, others are advice I can’t live without and need to be reminded of every so often.
-Taking time to remember moments, write them down, and revisit them, is a way to keep loving and living with your lost loved one.
+- Write down your favorite memories and things they told you, and read them often – I have a note in my phone with paragraphs of “Things I learned from my dad” from over the years.
+Some are hilarious things he said that make me laugh every time I read them, others are advice I can’t live without and need to be reminded of every so often.
+Taking time to remember moments, writing them down, and revisiting them, is a way to keep loving and living with your lost loved one.